Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 |---|---|

-| Capacity | Standing approximately 300 people |
+| Capacity | Standing room for approximately 300 |

-| Location | B1F Yabatcho Nakakoma Building, 4-1-71 Osu, Naka Ward, Nagoya |
+| Location | B1F Yabatcho Naka Komago Building, 4-1-71 Osu, Naka Ward, Nagoya |

-| Access | 5 minutes walk from Yabatcho Station on the Subway |
+| Access | 5-minute walk from Yabatcho Station on the subway |

 | Official Website | rad.radcreation.jp |